 - up to 10,000 GPU hours of Custom Cloud Solutions (MS4/Kubernetes), max.
 2TB storage, amount of support in consultation, if necessary max.
 50TB offline tape storage, Research Drive - via SURF (max.
 5 TB) or via institution.

 * A limited number of RTX 2080Ti GPU nodes from the HPC Cloud platform will temporarily be made available as part of the Lisa batch processing platform.
-These can be requested as part of the Lisa system in this call, from 01-01-2021 until 31-06-2021 only.
+These can be requested as part of the Lisa system in this call.
 Please note that other types of Lisa GPUs can not be requested via this call.

 Need more computing time?